Hippo Vaughn: New York Highlanders and struggles (1908–1912)

 Vaughn made two appearances in the 1908 season for the New York Highlanders.
 In 2 1/3 innings pitched, he allowed one hit and a run with four walks and two strikeouts.

 In 1910, he joined the Highlanders for spring training.
 His showcase of pitching led to manager George Stallings naming Vaughn to pitch the first game of the season.
-Facing the Eddie Cicotte of the Boston Red Sox on April 14, 1910 at Hilltop Park, Vaughn pitched fourteen innings, allowing four runs (none unearned), although he held them scoreless after the fifth inning.
+Facing Eddie Cicotte of the Boston Red Sox on April 14, 1910, at Hilltop Park, Vaughn pitched fourteen innings, allowing four runs (none unearned), although he held them scoreless after the fifth inning.
 Both teams had eleven hits, although New York committed three errors.
 Vaughn walked two and struck out seven.
 However, the game was called after 14 innings due to darkness.
 He pitched a shutout in his next appearance nine days later against the Washington Senators in a shortened six inning effort, although the game ended with a scoreless tie.
 On May 7, he received his first winning decision when he pitched a complete ten inning victory over Boston, allowing one run on seven hits while striking out four in a 4–1 win.
 Vaughn appeared in 30 games for the season, going 13–11 with a 1.83 ERA while having 18 complete games and one save.
 In 221.2 innings, he had 107 strikeouts with 58 walks.
 Fielding wise, he made five putouts with 73 assists along with eight errors and two double plays for a .907 fielding percentage.
 He ranked in the top ten in ERA (9th), shutouts (5th with five), home runs per 9 innings (8th with 0.041), but also hit by pitch (9th with ten) and errors committed (5th).
 The Highlanders finished in second in the American League by 14.5 games to the Philadelphia Athletics going 88–63.